NREL/OpenStudio-user-documentation/docs/help/troubleshooting.md

 ![Remove Orphan Objects and Unused Resources - Output](img/help/orphan_purge_outputview.png)
 _________________

-## Unable to Communicate with Amazon Cloud from Command Prompt Using the "bundle" Command
-This issue is typically a communication error between you and RubyGems.org.
-A few things to check:

-1. Are you behind a proxy?
-If so, then check if the proxy is applied system wide or just for your web browsers.
-It is typically easiest to open up your favorite browser and check the settings.
-2. Are there any website restrictions at your location?
-If so, then it is possible that your IT department is blocking access.
-Note that RubyGems is only the first hurdle, you will also need access to AWS (meaning Amazon).

-If you think that the above is happening, then it is best to talk to your IT department and explain the situation.
-The general explanation for the "situation" is that you are trying to run a large number of simulations using Amazon Web Services.
-Some good questions may be:

-1. How can I access the internet through a command line (or terminal) using our company's proxy?
-2. When I ping aws.amazon.com, it times out; is there something that may be restricting access to the site?
-3. Can we set the proxy to be machine wide, instead of just on the web browsers?

-_________________

 ## Energy Modeling Forum
 Post your questions to the forum below for general and OpenStudio specific energy modeling information.